Aider-AI/aider/aider/website/docs/config/aider_conf.md

 ## Enable/disable fancy input with history and completion (default: True)
 #fancy-input: true

+## Enable/disable detection and offering to add URLs to chat (default: True)
+#detect-urls: true

 ## Specify which editor to use for the /editor command
 #editor: xxx